-'Hotline Message Sent to PLA': Minister on abduction of 5 Arunachal locals amid tension with China
+'Hotline message sent to PLA': Minister on abduction of 5 Arunachal locals amid tension with China

 New Delhi, Sep 06: Union minister Kiren Rijiju on Sunday said that the Indian Army has already sent a hotline message to the establishment of People's Liberation Army at the border point in Arunachal Pradesh over reports of alleged kidnapping of five people.